oldcoder01/api-gateway-proxy-mini/docs/DEPLOYMENT.md

 1. Run the service locally in Docker (current main workflow).
 2. Run the service locally via Node only.
-3. Prepare the service for deployment to AWS (container or Lambda).
+3. Package and deploy the service as an AWS Lambda behind an HTTP API.
+4. (Planned) Deploy the containerized service to ECS/Fargate.

 ---